Divisible Codes: Introduction

 \chapter{Introduction}

 A \emph{linear code} $C$ of \emph{length} $n$ is a subspace of the vector space $\F_q^n$ of $n$-tuples with entries in the finite field $\F_q$, where the field size $q$ is a prime power $p^m$.
 The \emph{(Hamming) weight} $\wt(\bc)$ of each \emph{codeword} $\bc\in C$ is the number of non-zero coordinates of $\bc$, i.e., $\wt(\bc):=\# \left\{1\le i\le n\,:\, c_i\neq 0\right\}$.
 With this, the \emph{Hamming distance} between two codewords $\bc$ and $\bc'$ is given by $\dH(\bc,\bc')=\wt(\bc-\bc')$.
 In other words, the Hamming distance counts the number of coordinates that differ between two codewords.
-A linear code $C$ is called \emph{$\Delta$-divisible} iff the weights of all codewords are divisible by $\Delta$.
-Note that every linear code is $1$-divisible, so that one mostly considers the cases $\Delta>1$ only.
+A linear code $C$ is called \emph{$\Delta$-divisible} iff the weights of all codewords are divisible by $\Delta$.\footnote{A non-linear code is called $\Delta$-divisible if every distance between a pair of codewords is divisible by $\Delta$.
+The study of divisible codes is also of interest in other metrics besides the Hamming metric, see e.g.\ \cite{polverino2022divisible} for rank metric codes.} Note that every linear code is $1$-divisible, so that one mostly considers the cases $\Delta>1$ only.
 If $\Delta=2$ or $\Delta=4$ we also speak of \emph{even} or \emph{doubly-even} codes, respectively.

 \begin{nexample} The first order binary (generalized) Reed--Muller code $\operatorname{RM}_2(4,1)$ of length $2^4=16$ given by the generator matrix